StockNews.com Initiates Coverage on Altisource Asset Management (NYSEAMERICAN:AAMC)

-StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note published on Tuesday.
-The firm issued a hold rating on the asset manager’s stock.
+StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report report published on Saturday morning.
+The brokerage issued a hold rating on the asset manager’s stock.

 Altisource Asset Management Company Profile